-- Can be used to construct opening books. - Appears to be good for searching certain types of game trees. - Find the easiest way to prove or disprove a conjecture. - A dynamic strategy depends on work has been done so far. - Performance has nothing to do with move ordering. - Performance of most previous algorithms depends heavily on whether a good move ordering can be found. - Searching the "easiest" branch may not give you the best performance. - Performance depends on the value of each internal nodes. - Commonly used in verifying conjectures, e.g., first-player win. - Partition the opening moves in a tree-like fashion. - Try to the "easiest" way to prove or disprove the given conjecture. - Take into consideration the fact that some nodes may need more time to process than the other nodes.
+- Can be used to construct opening books. - Appear to be good for searching certain types of game trees. - Find the easiest way to prove or disprove a conjecture. - A dynamic strategy depends on work has been done so far. - Performance has nothing to do with move ordering. - Performances of most previous algorithms depend heavily on whether good move orderings can be found. - Searching the "easiest" branch may not give you the best performance. - Performance depends on the value of each internal node. - Commonly used in verifying conjectures, e.g., first-player win. - Partition the opening moves in a tree-like fashion. - Try to the "easiest" way to prove or disprove the given conjecture. - Take into consideration the fact that some nodes may need more time to process than the other nodes.